Explaining Change

 Photographic Monitoring – How is it done

-Photography began in October 2009.
-Because we expected the grassland to quickly respond to the exclusion of grazing animals, we first presented the photography for three occasions – October and December 2009 and February 2010.
-Registering three images to each other for each of the 22 photopoints has summarized the changing grassland conditions between and within the three plots.
+Registering the images to each other for each of the 22 photopoints has summarized the changing grassland conditions between and within the three plots.
 The 22 photopoints are collected into three groups, each emphasizing one particular type of view, and made dynamic by converting them to YouTube videos.

 ‘Looking along the Fence’ is the first group, comprising five photo-points.
-Each is an eye-height view along the fence boundaries (of plots 1 & 2).
-Four of these five views emphasize vegetation contrasts developing between the inside, where grazing animals have been sieved, and the outside, where there is grazing by both kangaroos and rabbits.
-One view records the vegetation contrasts developing between the two fenced plots, Plot 1 (no grazing) and Plot 2 (rabbits only).
-This video is available here.
+Each is an eye-height view along the fence boundaries of plot 1 (total exclusion of herbivore mammals, no grazing) and plot 2 (exclusion of kangaroo, rabbit and hares only).
+Four of these five views emphasize vegetation contrasts developing between the inside, where grazing animals have been sieved, and the outside, where there is grazing is not restricted.
+One view records the vegetation contrasts developing between the two fenced plots.

-Rainfall in the months preceding the photographic records of October 2009 to July 2010 was around the corresponding long term average; rainfall in the three months preceding the last photographic records end of October 2010 was significantly higher compared to the long term average (Graph: rainfall 2 (3) months before photographic records and corresponding long term average).
+Rainfall in the months preceding the photographic records of October 2009 to July 2010 was around the corresponding long term average; rainfall in the three months preceding the photographic records end of October 2010 was significantly higher compared to the long term average (Graph showing the rainfall 2 (3) months before photographic records and the corresponding long term average).

-The significantly higher rainfall during the spring growing season compared to the corresponding long term average resulted in a high abundance of herbaceous plants, both inside and outside the fenced plots as shown in the last set of the October 2010 photographs.
+The significantly higher rainfall during the 2010 growing season compared to the corresponding long term average resulted in abundant growth of ground-cover, both inside and outside the fenced plots as shown in the set of the October 2010 photographs.
+However a closer inspection of the ground-cover revealed a remarkable difference: introduced species such as Proliferous Pink and Ribwort Plantain were most abundant on the grazed plot (View grazed plot and Close-up), whereas native Speargrass was dominant on the ungrazed plot (View ungrazed plot and Close-up).

 The photograph of 18 November 2010 shows abundant introduced species in the grazed plot (front) and native grasses dominating the ungrazed plot (back).